Photo: 2021, © Matthieu Zellweger

-Along his career, Chappatte has developed comics journalism in print, on the web and on TV.
-Stories include the war in Gaza (2009), the slums of Nairobi (2010), gang violence in Central America (2012), k-pop in South Korea (2013).
-In 2016, with the help of his wife the journalist Anne-Frédérique Widmann, he created “Inside Death Row”, a five-part graphic journalism series for The New York Times – the first time the NYT published this form of graphic journalism.
+Throughout his career, Chappatte has developed comics reportage in print, on the web and on TV.
+Stories include the war in Gaza (2009), the slums of Nairobi (2010), gang violence in Central America (2012), k-pop in South Korea (2013) and the dark side of Silicon Valley (2019).
+In 2016, with the help of his wife, journalist Anne-F Widmann, he created “Inside Death Row”, a five-part graphic journalism series for The New York Times – the first time the NYT published this form of reporting.

-This work came from a larger project by Chappatte and Widmann aimed at fostering a conversation on capital punishment: “Windows on Death Row”, an art exhibition bringing together works from U.S. editorial cartoonists and contributions by death row inmates, who were invited to illustrate the reality of isolation.
-For this project, the couple talked to more than 20 prisoners and interviewed a dozen of them in four maximum-security prisons around the country.
-The exhibition opened in Los Angeles in 2015 and has been touring since.
+This work was part of a larger project by Chappatte and Widmann to foster a conversation on capital punishment: “Windows on Death Row”, an art exhibition bringing together works from U.S. editorial cartoonists and contributions from death row inmates, which opened in Los Angeles in 2015 and toured the U.S. for two years.
+For this project, the couple interviewed prisoners in maximum-security facilities across the country.

-Since 2003, Chappatte has collaborated with editorial cartoonists in conflict-ridden countries with the goal of promoting dialogue through cartooning.
-These projects, called “Crossed Pens” focused on Serbia, Ivory Coast, Lebanon, Kenya and Guatemala.
-He described this work in a TED talk in 2010.
+Since 2003, Chappatte has collaborated with editorial cartoonists in conflict-ridden countries with the aim of promoting dialogue through cartooning.
+These projects, called “Crossed Pens” focused on Serbia, Ivory Coast, Lebanon, Kenya, Guatemala and Mexico.
+He described this work in another TED talk in 2010.